-Add a canoe/kayak launch at the western end of Crosby Farm, to alleviate congestion at the Hidden Falls boat launch.
+Add a canoe/kayak launch in one of the harbors at the western end of Crosby Farm, to alleviate congestion at the Hidden Falls boat launch.
 Consider the western harbor near Watergate Marina, and/or south of the parking lot at Crosby Farm.
 Ensure the canoe/kayak launch is ADA accessible.
 Criteria to consider in locating the launch include: bank steepness, proximity to parking, river current, and frequency of flooding.
 The launch will include a natural surface path from the parking area to the launch and 1-2 parking stalls for canoe trailers.